You are here:

 The Baltimore Screenwriters Competition is a project of the Baltimore Film Office in conjunction with film programs at Johns Hopkins University and Morgan State University.
 All screenwriters are encouraged to apply.
 Director of the Baltimore Film Office Debbie Donaldson Dorsey emphasizes, “The Baltimore Screenwriters Competition nurtures all levels of writers and the many wonderful Baltimore stories waiting to be told.”
 The application and full guidelines are available at www.baltimorefilm.com.

 Submitted scripts receive coverage from students in the Johns Hopkins University and Morgan State University screenwriting programs and by local screenwriters and producers.
 The final screenplays are judged by industry professionals in film and television, including producers and writers working on projects for HBO and other studios.
-The top entries in each category will win cash prizes and are scheduled to be announced during the 2022 Maryland Film Festival in April 2022
+The top entries in each category will win cash prizes.

 For more information on the Baltimore Screenwriters Competition, call 443- 263-4313.